A Guide to Veteran Benefits for Senior Living

 5. Survivor’s Pension (for spouses and dependent children)

 Survivors of veterans can also receive aid in the form of a Survivor’s Pension or DIC (Dependency and Indemnity Compensation).
-Both of these programs offer a monthly stipend that could be used for housing costs, for example.
+Both of these programs offer a monthly stipend that could be used for expenses such as housing costs, for example.

-Both of these programs can provide aid to spouses affected by veteran death, especially if you make a low-income.
+Both of these programs can provide aid to spouses affected by veteran death, especially if you are low-income.

 6. Veterans respite care